Happy Hot Pot

 - 1 x Sedum Lineare ‘Sea Urchin’

 - 1 x large bag of commercial succulent mix, or mix 2 parts potting soil to 1 part river sand

 - A few pretty stones and some gravel chips to use as decorative mulch

 Words like ‘appealing’, ‘attractive’ and ‘charming’ are used when Gasterias are described – and with good reason.
 It is a compact succulent with tight rosettes of roughly textured, fleshy leaves with mottled colouring.
 Gasteria bicolour has elliptical leaves with light green spots on a dark green, almost black, background.

 Gasterias love growing in the shade of dry vegetation in mountainous terrain, often confined to high cliff faces in shady aspects.
 They are threatened in nature owing to their medicinal uses – the plants are used as charms to bring good fortune.
 Fortunately for gardeners, there are a number of hybrids and cultivars that grow quite successfully in containers.

 This is a spreading groundcover with narrow, light green succulent leaves.
 It produces yellow, star-like flowers in spring.

-This highly ornamental cultivar, or variety, is bred from the Madagascan Kalanchoe blossfeldiana.
+This highly ornamental cultivar, or variety, is bred from the Madagascan Kalanchoe Blossfeldiana.
 ‘Calandiva’ is a brand name for a lovely collection of popular succulent plants, available in a wide variety of bright colours.
-The double flowers of ‘Calandiva’ are what make it different from those of K. blossfeldiana.
+The double flowers of ‘Calandiva’ are what make it different from those of Kalanchoe Blossfeldiana.

-The best position for this container is in a warm, lightly shaded spot.
+The best position for this succulent heat buster container is in a warm, lightly shaded spot.
 Morning sun and afternoon shade would be perfect.
 Make sure that your pot has good drainage and water it only when the soil has dried out completely.